 You.
 On stage at Sydney Opera House or Arts Centre Melbourne.
-Dancing The Merry Widow with one of our dancers.
+Dancing The Nutcracker with one of our dancers.
 No, it’s not one of those dreams – it’s the next event on your ballet calendar.
-Learn a section of choreography from 2018’s most effervescent ballet, taught by one of the dancers from the production.
+Learn a section of choreography from our ultimate Christmas ballet, taught by one of the dancers from the production.
 Your moment awaits!

 Step Inside Email